gkarpov-de/os-metrics-collector/README.md

 To build the project run './gradlew clean installDist' command

-*To prepare you SSL certificates:*
+*To prepare you SSL certificates you need to obtain following files:*
-Download:
 - 'Access Key' - expected file name is: 'service.key'
 - 'Access Certificate' - expected file name is: 'service.cert'
-- 'CA Certificate' - expected file name is: 'ca.pem'- there should be two - one for the kafka, one for the PostgreSql
+- 'CA Certificate' - expected file name is: 'ca.pem'- there should be two - one for the Kafka, one for the PostgreSql

 Keystore and truststore for holding the keys and certificates can be created with the following commands: